fitzcaraldo123/fuseOSE/README.md

 Also, add the properties file in the resources folder into Activemq conf/

 Deploy the generated jar from **gateway-example** into lib/ folder in Activemq.
 The application will start with the broker.

+1. Testing HeaderHandlerExampleRouteBuilder

+    the idea on this route is to simulate various state changes in the message, so in the last destination we have all the body changes in the last message.

+    [ActiveMQ Console](http://localhost:8161/admin/) or [Hawtio](http://localhost:8161/hawtio/) to send a message to FirstQueue.
+    By the end of the process you should have a message in the fourthResponse queue.

+    If you want to test how try catch handles validation exceptions, just change one of the external URL from cfg to "/errorResponse".
+    This way the node server will send an invalid message body.